 - Having kids hasn’t stopped us from hopping on a plane to somewhere.
 I have done a couple of solo trips with 2 kids, across the world and they now know the routine, rules etc of traveling so it has been easier with them. – Annie

-- This guide was created by AWNY committee members, Angela Tohl and Nakia Gordon, with comprehensive feedback from the following parents:
+- This guide on tips for flying with kids was created by AWNY committee members, Angela Tohl and Nakia Gordon, with comprehensive feedback from the following parents:

 - Amanda: From Adelaide, with a daughter who is 13 months old.

 - Annie Kattapuram: Has lived in Melbourne, has family in South Africa, London, Singapore and India and flies internationally 2-3 times per year.
 She has 2 kids, 3 and 5.5 years, who both took their first flights before they were a year old.

 - Caroline Chung: From Sydney and has flown three long haul trips (Japan, Sydney, Japan) with her 19 month old son.